 You Don’t Have to Be in Crisis to Start Therapy

-I hail from America, where having therapy is almost as commonplace as brushing your teeth, or ordering oat milk in your flat white—especially in Manhattan, where I lived for 10 years before moving to London.
-In the UK, although attitudes have shifted quite a bit, there’s still a lingering belief in some circles that therapy is only for people in deep emotional pain.
+I hail from America, where having therapy is almost as commonplace as ordering oat milk in your flat white.
+In the UK, although attitudes have shifted quite a bit, there's still a lingering belief in some circles that therapy is only for people in deep emotional pain.

-In fact, in the initial consultation, I often hear people say, “But others have it worse than me.”
-I understand the sentiment, but I always assure my clients that therapy isn’t a competition.
-It’s a space where the focus is entirely on you—not on the “plenty of others.”
+In the initial consultation, I often hear people say, "But others have it worse than me."
+I understand the sentiment, but therapy isn't a competition.
+It's a space where the focus is entirely on you, not on the "plenty of others."

 And waiting until you're in crisis can make things harder to unravel.
 It's okay to begin when things are manageable, not falling apart.